Forklift Licence Types in NSW: LF vs LO and Which You Actually Need

 Do I need a separate licence to operate a telehandler in NSW?+

 Yes.
 A standard LF forklift licence does not cover a telehandler.
 Telehandler operation on NSW construction sites typically requires a separate competency assessment or a specific HRWL class depending on the machine's rated capacity.
-Never assume your LF licence covers rough terrain or telescopic equipment — always verify with your site supervisor before operating.
+Never assume your LF covers rough terrain or telescopic equipment — always verify with your site supervisor before operating.

 We use cookies to improve your experience and understand how our site is used.
 Read our privacy policy